euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 have created StoDynProg, a small library to solve Dynamic Optimization problems using Stochastic Dynamic Programming.

-We’ve describe the mathematical and coding steps required to apply the SDP method on an example problem of realistic complexity, the smoothing of the output power of the SEAREV Wave Energy Converter.
+We have describe the mathematical and coding steps required to apply the SDP method on an example problem of realistic complexity, the smoothing of the output power of the SEAREV Wave Energy Converter.
 With its generic interface, StoDynProg should be applicable to other Optimal Control